MAN++: Scaling Momentum Auxiliary Network for Supervised Local Learning in Vision Tasks: Abstract

 \section{Abstract}

-Deep learning typically relies on end-to-end backpropagation for training, a method that inherently suffers from issues such as update locking during parameter optimization, high GPU memory consumption, and a lack of biological plausibility.
-In contrast, supervised local learning seeks to mitigate these challenges by partitioning the network into multiple local blocks and designing independent auxiliary networks to update each block separately.
-However, because gradients are propagated solely within individual local blocks, performance degradation occurs, preventing supervised local learning from supplanting end-to-end backpropagation.
-To address these limitations and facilitate inter-block information flow, we propose the Momentum Auxiliary Network++ (MAN++).
-MAN++ introduces a dynamic interaction mechanism by employing the Exponential Moving Average (EMA) of parameters from adjacent blocks to enhance communication across the network.
-The auxiliary network, updated via EMA, effectively bridges the information gap between blocks.
-Notably, we observed that directly applying EMA parameters can be suboptimal due to feature discrepancies between local blocks.
-To resolve this issue, we introduce a learnable scaling bias that balances feature differences, thereby further improving performance.
-We validate MAN++ through extensive experiments on tasks that include image classification, object detection, and image segmentation, utilizing multiple network architectures.
-The experimental results demonstrate that MAN++ achieves performance comparable to end-to-end training while significantly reducing GPU memory usage.
-Consequently, MAN++ offers a novel perspective for supervised local learning and presents a viable alternative to conventional training methods.
+End-to-end backpropagation remains the dominant training paradigm in deep learning, yet it suffers from inherent drawbacks, including update locking, high GPU memory consumption, and limited biological plausibility.
+Supervised local learning alleviates these issues by dividing the network into multiple blocks and training each block independently with an auxiliary network.
+However, gradient isolation also weakens the influence of downstream representations on earlier blocks, often resulting in a clear accuracy gap to end-to-end training.
+We propose \textbf{Momentum Auxiliary Network++ (MAN++)}, a scalable framework that improves supervised local learning via a lightweight parameter-space transfer between adjacent blocks.
+MAN++ employs the \textbf{exponential moving average (EMA)} of parameters from adjacent blocks to propagate contextual information across the network.
+To address feature mismatches arising from direct EMA parameter transfer, we introduce a \textbf{learnable scaling bias}, which compensates feature statistics mismatch and stabilizes the transfer.
+Extensive experiments on image classification, object detection, and semantic segmentation across multiple architectures illustrate that MAN++ achieves accuracy on par with end-to-end training while substantially reducing GPU memory usage.
+These results position MAN++ as a practical and effective alternative to conventional backpropagation, offering new insights into scalable supervised local learning for vision tasks.